 Status calls permit rapid exchange of simple messages without voice conversation.
-Your radio can have a number of short messages preprogrammed, for you to send in a variety of situations.
-Your status message could be "Enroute," "At Lunch," or "At Home", for example.
+Your radio can have a number of short messages preprogrammed, for use in a variety of situations.
+Your status message could be "Enroute," "At Lunch," or "At Home".
+Similarly, other parties can send you status messages to let you know what they are doing.
+You do not need to acknowledge a status call; once you have read it you can clear it from your display.